 Once you have made a sale it is always good to get feedback about your product or service.
 Customer reviews and testimonials are great marketing collateral.
 To encourage clients to fill them in make these emails simple and easy to follow by asking a few clarifying questions.
 Anything too long can be off-putting and ignored.

 When sending any of these types of email it is essential to make sure they portray your business in the best possible light.
 Make sure the branding is consistent across all your communications so that the recipients can trust the email.
 Make them interesting and engaging use professional graphics, imagery and video.
 Whatever your business, be entertaining not boring the aim is to impress and connect with your audience.

 If you’re looking to send an email campaign, and need help to plan where to start – at Trident we take the whole project from planning, design through to completion.
-Contact us to find out more about how we can help you with your email plan.
+Contact us for email marketing Leicester to find out more about how we can help you with your email plan.

 types of email marketing

 Managing Director at Trident

 Branding is and always will be a vital part of business, but it is more important than many may think.

 Instead of throwing together a logo yourself, hiring a professional is crucial as they have the insight and the tools to create something that represents your business in the best possible way.